anaclumos/extracranial/Research/pages/Mojo.md

 ### [Mojo – a new programming language for AI developers](https://www.modular.com/mojo)

 - Mojo is a new programming language designed specifically for artificial intelligence ([[AI]]) developers, with features that streamline the AI development process and make it easier to read and write code.
-- Developed by the University of Washington researchers, Mojo is optimized for running on graphics processing units (GPUs) and other specialized hardware commonly used for AI research and development.
+- Developed by the University of Washington [[Researcher|researchers]], Mojo is optimized for running on graphics processing units (GPUs) and other specialized hardware commonly used for AI research and development.
 - Mojo's creators hope it will help democratize AI development, making it more accessible and manageable for programmers of all levels to create sophisticated AI applications.

 #### [Industry Reactions](http://news.ycombinator.com/item?id=35790367)